voxel51/fiftyone/docs/source/faq/index.rst

 Are the Brain methods open source?
 ----------------------------------

-Not currently.
-Although the
-`core library <https://github.com/voxel51/fiftyone>`_ is open source and the :ref:`Brain methods <fiftyone-brain>` are freely available for use for any commerical or non-commerical purposes, the Brain methods are closed source.
+Although the `core library <https://github.com/voxel51/fiftyone>`_ is open source and the :ref:`Brain methods <fiftyone-brain>` are freely available for use for any commerical or non-commerical purposes, the Brain methods are closed source.

 Check out the :ref:`Brain documentation <fiftyone-brain>` for detailed instructions on using the various Brain methods.